 Familial lipoprotein lipase deficiency is a group of rare genetic disorders in which a person lacks a protein needed to break down fat molecules.
-The disorder causes large amounts of fat to build up in the blood.
+The disorder causes a large amount of fat to build up in the blood.

-Familial lipoprotein lipase deficiency is usually caused by a defective gene that is passed down through families.
+Familial lipoprotein lipase deficiency is caused by a defective gene that is passed down through families.

 Risk factors include a family history of lipoprotein lipase deficiency.

 The condition is usually first seen during infancy or childhood.

 Symptoms may include any of the following:

 - Abdominal pain (may appear as colic in infancy)

 - Pain in the muscles and bones (musculoskeletal pain)